darthwalsh/bin/apps/vscode.md

 - [ ] Explain errors: triggered via the sparkle icon (Ctrl+.) next to the current terminal prompt.
 - [ ] Copilot can now offer CLI command suggestions via the Ctrl+I keybinding when the terminal is focused.
 This brings up Quick Chat with @workspace /terminal pre-filled:

+## Extract variable from inline value

+This is an LSP refactor code action (`textDocument/codeAction`).
+Not currently supported by ty.
+Tracked in [astral-sh/ty#2440](https://github.com/astral-sh/ty/issues/2440).